criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         CampaignApi apiInstance = new CampaignApi(defaultClient);
-        Integer retailerId = 56; // Integer | The retailer id for which brands should be fetched.
+        String retailerId = "retailerId_example"; // String | The retailer id for which brands should be fetched.
         String brandType = "uc"; // String | Filter to narrow down brands [all|uc|retailer].
 Defaults to uc String skuStockTypeFilter = "first-and-third-party"; // String | Filter to narrow down brands [first-party|third-party|first-and-third-party].
 Defaults to first-and-third-party try {